New York Giants: Final Predictions for 53-Man Roster Cuts

 Out: Mark Herzlich (IR), Deontae Skinner, Curtis Grant, Stephen Daniels, Keenan Robinson (IR), Chris Casher, Stansly Maponga

-Linebacker was another tough position to forecast mainly because of the injuries at the position.
-So, let me start there.
+Linebacker was another tough position to forecast mainly because of injuries, so let's start there.

 The league changed the short-term IR rules again this year.
 Teams may now bring back two guys (who do not have to be pre-designated) from the injured reserve list.
+However, the player must be on the initial 53-man roster in order to be eligible to be returned.

 I think Mark Herzlich (stinger) is a definite candidate for injured reserve.
-I would be surprised, however, if he is brought back off IR, because stingers can be unpredictable and have ended the seasons (and in some cases the careers) of former Giants such as linebacker Jameel McClain, tight end/fullback Will Johnson, and running back David Wilson.
+I would be surprised, however, if he is brought back off IR, because stingers can be unpredictable and have ended the seasons (and in some cases, the careers) of former Giants such as linebacker Jameel McClain, tight end/fullback Will Johnson and running back David Wilson.

-Keenan Robinson’s concussion continues to be concerning.
-Robinson, remember, was injured earlier this month.
-He was cleared from the protocol, but began experiencing symptoms again during practice and was placed back into the protocol.
+Keenan Robinson's concussion continues to be concerning.
+He was injured on Aug.
+3 and was cleared from the protocol.
+However, he began experiencing symptoms again during practice and was placed back into the protocol where he remains.

-I could very easily see him starting the year on injured reserve but, if he recovers, being one of the guys the Giants bring back off IR once he’s eligible.

-If Robinson and Herzlich are both placed on IR, the Giants really don’t have a backup in the middle to B.J.
-Goodson—that is unless they keep
+If Robinson and Herzlich are both placed on IR, the Giants really don't have a backup in the middle to B.J.
+Goodson—that is unless they keep J.T.

-J.T.
 Thomas on the roster.

-Thomas, remember, can play in the middle and on the weak-side.
+Thomas can play in the middle and on the weak side.
 He also just took a pay cut to the league minimum salary, which now reflects his pending status as a backup.

 Safeties